thelabuzov/100-days-of-code/log.md

 **Thoughts**: Due to lack of time in the college which I could not influence, only optimize code and add a couple of classes.

 **Link(s) to work**: [Hugo](https://codlipa.github.io/100-days-of-code/code/028/hugo)

+### Day 29: September 28, 2021

+**Today's Progress**: Created clip and footer sections.
+Adapted all sections, optimized code.
+Added dist folder to all completed projects including this one.

+**Thoughts**: On average, it takes me a week to develop a website, now I'm thinking about developing an online store.
+Portfolios need different websites.

+**Link(s) to work**: [Hugo](https://codlipa.github.io/100-days-of-code/code/029/hugo)